Kyrgyzstan president declares state of emergency

 His order did not say how many troops would be deployed but they were instructed to use military vehicles, set up checkpoints, and prevent armed clashes.

-Earlier the president had said he was ready to resign once a new cabinet was appointed, as politicians sought a way out of a power vacuum that has prompted Moscow to talk about Russia’s obligation to ensure stability.
+Earlier the president had said he was ready to resign once a new cabinet was appointed.

-Opposition groups have quarrelled among themselves since seizing government buildings and forcing the cancellation of a disputed election result this week.
+The country has seen a power vacuum, with opposition groups quarrelling among themselves since seizing government buildings and forcing the cancellation of results from Sunday’s parliamentary election.

-They made the first step towards consolidation, raising hopes of an end to the crisis, but thousands of their followers took to the streets at rival rallies that politicians said posed a danger of violence.
+Two leading opposition figures reached an agreement to join forces on Friday, and won the backing of Jeenbekov’s predecessor as president, Almazbek Atambayev.
+But their followers and followers of other groups held rival rallies, which politicians said posed a danger of violence.

 Russia has described the situation in Kyrgyzstan, which borders China and hosts a Russian military base, as “a mess and chaos”.